moorepants/dissertation/eom.rst

 presented formulation all of the initial conditions can be set independently except for the roll, steer and pitch angles.
 Once two of the three are chosen, the third must be solved for.
-I solve the holonomic constraint equation numerically to provide the correct initial condition.
+I solve the holonomic constraint equation numerically for pitch angle, :math:`q_5`, to provide the correct initial condition.

-.. todo:: improve this figure

 .. figure:: figures/eom/meijaard2007-figure-four.png
+   :width: 3in
+   :align: center

    figFigFour